Foxboro man who lost son in crash gets to see hands-free cellphone law enforced firsthand

 Cibley’s bond with Fascaldo was formed the night his son died, when the officer accompanied the distraught father to the hospital and consoled him.

-So far this week, Foxboro police officers have given verbal warnings to 18 drivers for violating the law, Lt.
-John Chamberlin said Thursday.
+By Thursday of last week, Foxboro police officers had already given verbal warnings to 18 drivers for violating the law, Lt.
+John Chamberlin said.

 “It will definitely make a difference on the roadways, make them safer,” Chamberlin said.